Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Preliminaries

-Concretely, we use Merkle trees~\cite{merkle-tree-crypto87} as our accumulators given they are hash-based.
-Elements of $\mathcal{D}$ form the leaves of a Merkle tree, the accumulator key is a specific hash function, an accumulation value is the Merkle tree root, and a witness is a Merkle tree proof.
+\item $\mathsf{Verify}(z, w_i, d_i)$, where $z$ is the accumulation value for $\mathcal{D}$, returns $\mathit{true}$ if $w_i$ is the witness for $d_i \in \mathcal{D}$, and $\mathit{false}$ otherwise. \end{compactitem} In our algorithms, we use Merkle trees~\cite{merkle-tree-crypto87} as our accumulators given they are hash-based.
+Elements of $\mathcal{D}$ form the leaves of a Merkle tree, the accumulator key is a specific hash function (see \Cref{section:preliminaries_full}), an accumulation value is the Merkle tree root, and a witness is a Merkle tree proof.
 Importantly, the size of an accumulation value is $O(\kappa)$ bits, and the size of a witness is $O(\kappa \log n)$ bits, where $\kappa$ denotes the size of a hash value.
-Throughout the remainder of the paper, we refrain from explicitly mentioning the accumulator key $ak$ as we assume that the associated hash function is fixed.
-For Merkle trees, accumulator security stems from collision resistance of the underlying hash function~\cite{merkle-tree-crypto87}.

 Our algorithms instruct each process $p_i$ to construct a Merkle tree over the RS symbols of its proposal $v_i$, with the resulting Merkle root serving as a digest of $v_i$.
 Therefore, throughout the remainder of this paper, we use the terms ``accumulation value'' and ``digest'' interchangeably.
 Since our algorithms require tracking the position of each RS symbol, the Merkle trees used in our algorithms effectively function as vector commitments~\cite{catalano2013vector}.

 \textbf{Common coin.} We follow the approach of prior works~\cite{BKR94,DBLP:journals/corr/abs-2002-08765,MostefaouiMR15,pace,finmvba,hmvba} and assume the existence of an idealized common coin, an object introduced by Rabin~\cite{Rabin83}, that delivers the same sequence of random coins to all processes.
 To ensure that the adversary cannot anticipate the coin values in advance, we establish the condition that the value is disclosed only after $t + 1$ processes (thus, at least one correct process) have queried the coin.
 Concretely, both of our algorithms use the common-coin objects for (1) obtaining a uniformly random $(\log n)$-bit integer, denoted by $\mathsf{Election}()$, and (2) obtaining a uniformly random integer in a specified constant range, denoted by $\mathsf{Index}()$. \commplus utilizes an additional common-coin object, denoted by $\mathsf{Noise}()$, that generates a uniformly random $\kappa$-bit value.
 All coins are independent.
 Our protocols can be easily adapted to rely only on a weak common coin, which allows a constant probability of disagreement among correct processes.
 This can be achieved by following the $\mathsf{Index}()$ common coin with an MBA instance (see \Cref{section:reducer,section:reducer_plus}) to ensure agreement on the coin's random output.\footnote{We underline that the SMBA and MBA algorithms utilized in our protocols require only a weak common coin.}